Impacts of climate change: the aim of developing a sustainable strategy

 This project is part of a proactive approach aimed at transforming climate challenges into opportunities for innovation and sustainability.
 By combining the expertise of our climate change and water resources data departments, we are able to provide tailor-made solutions to support local players in their transition to resilient water resources management.

-Thanks to this strategy, regions will be better prepared to cope with the impacts of climate change, while making the most of ecosystems as essential levers for mitigation and adaptation.
+Thanks to this strategy, territories will be better prepared to cope with the impact of climate change, while making the most of ecosystems as essential levers for mitigation and adaptation.